Moukaskon/RefactoringsAndMetrics/README.md

 # RefactoringsAndMetrics
-Get Refactorings and metrics for previous commit
+Get Ref and metrics for previous commit

 ##Steps